 Systems Manager Sizing Guide Recommendations

 This guide covers deployment considerations and network sizing recommendations when using Meraki Systems Manager.
 Each Systems Manager network can have its own set of devices/profiles/apps/tags/policies.
-And, while there is no limit to a maximum number of devices/profiles/apps/tags/policies per organization, there may be a maximum number of devices/profiles/apps/tags/policies per network.
+There are maximum number of devices/profiles/apps/tags/policies at the per network level.
 Remember, the Dashboard Administrator can freely create and delete networks within an Organization to design the Dashboard to their requirements.
-Some Organizations separate the networks for different departments or physical locations and/or production vs testing, while others may choose to simply place all SM devices within a single Network.
+For example, some Organizations separate the networks for different departments or physical locations and/or production vs testing, while others may choose to simply place all SM devices within a single Network.
 Either way, remembering these sizing guide recommendations per network is an important consideration while planning a Systems Manager deployment.

 It is still possible to contain more than the recommended sizing guide there could be performance issues with loading the page.